ParBLiSS/metag_partitioning/README.md

 ### Introduction ###

 Parallel metagenomic assembler designed to handle very large datasets.
 Program identifies the disconnected subgraphs in the de Bruijn graph, partitions the input dataset and runs a popular assember **Velvet** independently on the partitions.
 This software is a high performance version of the [khmer](khmer.readthedocs.org) library for assembly.

+The whole algorithm relies on the existence of disconnected components in the de Bruijn graph for the performance gains.
+We found that this assumption is generally true for the currently available soil datasets from forests and agriculture land.

 ### Install ###